cs3216/cs3216.github.io/assignments/mobile/index.md

 ### Authentication

-Being able to talk to a server is not enough.
-As anyone can form and send a request to the server, you need to protect important API calls so that only known users can use them (e.g. only the blog owner should be able to delete his own articles).
-To do so, we need some method to determine the identity of the person making the request.
+Being able to communicate with a server is cool, but more work has to be done.
+With the right tools, anyone can send a request to your server, and you need to protect important API calls so that only the rightful users can make them (e.g. only the blog owner should be able to delete his own articles).
+To do so, we need some ways of determining the identity of the user making the request.

 One simple approach is to make use of JSON Web Token([JWT](<https://jwt.io/introduction/>)), which is a digitally signed JSON object for transmitting information between different parties.
-JWT consist of three different parts:
+JWT consist of three parts:

-- Header: Contain the metadata for token which usually consist of the type of token and the encryption algorithm.
+- **Header** - Contain the metadata for token which usually consists of the type of token and the encryption algorithm.
-- Payload: The claims of the token which are information that is to be signed.
+- **Payload** - The second part of the token is the payload, which contains the claims.
+Claims are statements about an entity (typically, the user) and additional metadata.
-- Signature: The headers and payload digitally signed with the encryption algorithm.
+- **Signature** - The headers and payload digitally signed with the encryption algorithm.

 ~~~